ministryofjustice/moj-frontend/docs/components/add-another/_inline-layout.md

 ### The ‘Remove’ button

-The 'Remove' button is a [GOV.UK warning button](https://design-system.service.gov.uk/components/button/#warning-buttons).
-This distinguishes it from the ‘Add another' button, which it is sometimes next to.
-Do not change the button colour.
+The 'Remove' button is a [GOV.UK secondary button](https://design-system.service.gov.uk/components/button/#warning-buttons), like the 'Add another' button.

+The line between each item adds more visual separation between the 'Add another' and 'Remove' button.
+This aims to prevent users selecting the 'Remove' button in error.

 Do not change the button position, as this may make it harder for zoom users to use the component.